canonical/charmed-etcd-operator/docs/explanation/security/cryptography.md

 `charmed-etcd-operator` uses the `charmed-etcd-snap`, where each revision of the charm pins a revision of the snap to provide reproducible environments.

-The snap bundles its workload together with all the essential dependencies and tools needed to support the operator’s lifecycle.
+The snap bundles its workload together with all the essential dependencies and tools needed to support the operator’s life cycle.
 For further details, refer to the `snapcraft.yaml` file in the [charmed etcd](https://github.com/canonical/charmed-etcd-snap/blob/3.5/edge/snap/snapcraft.yaml) repository.

-Every artifact bundled into a snap is verified against its MD5, SHA256, or SHA512 checksum after download.
-The installation of certified snap into the rock is ensured by snap primitives that verify their squashfs filesystems images GPG signature.
-For more information on the snap verification process, refer to the [snapcraft.io documentation](https://snapcraft.io/docs/assertions).
+Every artefact bundled into a snap is verified against its MD5, SHA256, or SHA512 checksum after download.
+The installation of certified snap into the rock is ensured by snap primitives that verify their `squashfs` file systems images GPG signature.
+For more information on the snap verification process, refer to the <spellexception> [snapcraft.io documentation](https://snapcraft.io/docs/assertions).</spellexception>

 ## Sources verification